-Ving Rhames has revealed Santa Monica police officers held him at gunpoint in his own home, after a neighbor called to report “a large black man” had broken in.
+Ving Rhames says Santa Monica police officers held him at gunpoint in his own home, after a neighbor called to report “a large Black man” had broken in.

 The Mission: Impossible — Fallout star recalled the incident Friday when he was asked about racism during an appearance on SiriusXM’s Clay Cane Show.